lambdaclass/concrete/ROADMAP.md

     evidence classes, spec-drift-tied proofs, named trust boundaries, and what Concrete deliberately avoids.
 The website should show the end goal and the current honest status, not catchy slogans or one-badge proof claims.
+20. [relocated from closed Phase 4 — #42] Add compiler self-audit: `concrete audit
+    --compiler` renders the `CompilerLedger` / `ObligationCore` as a reviewable bundle (ledger-from-ledger), proving the compiler's own facts are audit-visible through the same surface user programs use.
-20. Add the Phase 10 validation artifact: one package-scale audit bundle fixture with human and JSON output, semantic diff before/after a change, artifact viewer smoke test, oracle manifest, property-test manifest, persisted counterexample regression, spec-provenance facts, redaction check, replay
+21. Add the Phase 10 validation artifact: one package-scale audit bundle fixture with human and JSON output, semantic diff before/after a change, artifact viewer smoke test, oracle manifest, property-test manifest, persisted counterexample regression, spec-provenance facts, redaction check, replay